 Palsson et al. described a few of such tests by applying mechanical stress directly to the pelvic girdle or indirectly through the hip to cause shear stress in the SI joint.
 These tests are used to discriminate SI joint pain from other types of low back pain.

-While these tests can help clinicians be informed on whether the SI joint is likely involved or not, pain provocation tests do not tell clinicians why there is pain, Dr. Palsson said in an online interview with Massage & Fitness Magazine.
+While these tests can help clinicians to be informed on whether the SI joint is involved or not, pain provocation tests don’t tell them why there is pain, Dr. Palsson said in an online interview with Massage & Fitness Magazine.

-“Peripheral sensitization does not equate to symptoms, and a positive clinical test demonstrating sensitivity of the SI joint complex does not suggest changes in movement of the SI joint,” Dr. Palsson said.
+“Peripheral sensitization does not equate to symptoms, and a positive clinical test demonstrating sensitivity of the SI joint complex does not suggest changes in movement of the SI joint,” Palsson said.

 What is sacroiliac joint pain?

 Sacroiliac joint pain can sometimes be mistaken for typical low back pain or hip pain in the buttocks because the symptoms are similar.
 Moscote-Salazar et al. distinguishes two types of sacroiliac joint pain.

 A joint dysfunction doesn’t necessarily cause pain, but it may likely increase the risk of pain.
 This refers to joint movement that deviates from its normal position that conform.

 Sacroiliac joint syndrome